-Note: Windows samples require Visual Studio 2008 or 2010 and Linux samples require a standard Linux development environment.
+Note: Windows samples require Visual Studio 2013 or later and Linux samples require a standard Linux development environment.

 Downloadable Database Samples